TanishqDsharma/Sovrython-Research-Repo/README.md

   * TrueUSD ($TUSD) – A USD-backed ERC20 stablecoin that is fully collateralized, legally protected, and transparently verified by third-party attestations.
 TrueUSD uses multiple escrow accounts to reduce counterparty risk and to provide token-holders with legal protections against misappropriation.
 TrueUSD is the first asset token built on the TrustToken platform.

   * Gemini Dollar ($GUSD) – Created at the time of withdrawal from the Gemini platform.
 Gemini customers may exchange US dollars for Gemini dollars at a 1:1 exchange rate by initiating a withdrawal of Gemini dollars from their Gemini account to any Ethereum address they specify

+# How Stablecoins will cause TVL to go up on Sovryn?

+Stablecoins will continue to grow while